Nobiz Like Shobiz: Overall racing statistics

 As of October 2007, Nobiz Like Shobiz has won seven races in thirteen starts.
 He has finished out of the money three times: in the 2007 Kentucky Derby (tenth), the 2007 Breeders Cup (Turf) Mile (fourth) and the 2007 Hollywood Derby (sixth).
 His total career earnings are just over $1,500,000 US.

 Retirement

 On May 25, 2008, Barclay Tagg announced that Nobiz Like Shobiz would retire.
 Tagg felt that certain ailments were bound to keep the horse from achieving his best at the track.

 Nobiz Like Shobiz stood at stud for $7500 at Darby Dan Farm in Kentucky for the 2009 breeding season.
 For the 2010 breeding season, his fee was dropped to $2500.

 The first reported foal by Nobiz Like Shobiz was a filly out of stakes-winning mare Rachele'sprincess (by Summing).
 The filly, born January 27 at Haymarket Farm in Kentucky, is half-sister to stakes winner Gabrieles Princess and stakes-placed Lil Joes Luckycent.

+In 2016, Nobiz Like Shobiz was retired to Old Friends in Georgetown, Kentucky.